Scooter Magruder: Career

 Magruder started regularly posting YouTube videos in August 2011.
 Magruder makes videos on wide ranging topics, including Top 100 videos where he lists 100 things of a certain genre, and his "Not About That Life" series where he rants about things he hates and/or doesn't understand, and multiple other formats, including vlogs, how-to videos, and relationship advice videos.
 Each video is introduced by Magruder saying "What's up guys, hope you're doing well."
-Each video ends by him saying his catch phrases: "No Jugamos Juegos" (Translated from Spanish meaning "we don't play games") and "Throw me the alley."
+Each video ends by him saying his catch phrases: "No Jugamos Juegos" (translated from Spanish meaning "we don't play games") and "Throw me the alley."
 None of Magruder's videos contain any curse words since he tries to exemplify his Christian values through his videos.
 Magruder's videos have been posted on the Huffington Post, RightThisMinute, NBATV, ESPN, the Orlando Sentinel, the Miami Herald, and even the Today Show.
-His most successful video to date is "Top 100 Things Fortnite Players Say" with over 4,400,000 views.
+His most viewed video to date is "Top 100 Things Fortnite Players Say" with over 4,400,000 views.

 In the summer of 2012, Magruder was selected to be one of sixteen YouTube Next Vloggers.
-Vloggers received $5,000 in equipment, $10,000 in YouTube promotional advertisement for their channel, as well as mentoring from other Top Vloggers such as iJustine and Natalie Tran of Community Channel Sixteen "Next Vloggers" in total were selected from over thousands of applicants worldwide.
+Vloggers received $5,000 in equipment, $10,000 in YouTube promotional advertisement for their channel, as well as mentoring from other Top Vloggers such as iJustine and Natalie Tran of Community Channel.
+Sixteen "Next Vloggers" in total were selected from over thousands of applicants worldwide.

-Magruder is very famous for his videos titled "Things _ fans say" where he imitates a certain team's fanbase.
-He has also made it known he is a huge fan of sports.
-He is a fan of the Orlando Magic for Basketball because Orlando is his birthplace.
-He is a fan of the Florida Gators for college sports because he got his education from the University of Florida.
-He is a fan of the Dallas Cowboys for Football because as he describes: "he's an American citizen" (In reference to the Cowboys titular nickname America's Team).
-His dad was a Cowboys fan whilst his mother was a Dolphins fan.
-He also roots for the Tampa Bay Rays and the Tampa Bay Lightning.
-Starting in 2020, Magruder became a part of "Clickbait Sports", a weekly show about sports hosted by himself, Five Points Vids, Urinating Tree, Tom Grossi and That's Good Sports.
-The videos are simulcasted on Magruder's Twitch, as well as the other's Youtube channel.
+Magruder's sports videos form the bulk of his content on YouTube; in 2020, the Orlando Sentinel described him as the "sports comedy YouTube king."
+He is a fan of the National Basketball Association's Orlando Magic and National Football League's Dallas Cowboys, making videos acting out each fanbase's general reactions to their respective teams during games or major news.
+His "Stuff _ fans say" follows a similar model for other teams and sports.

+In 2021, Magruder became a part of Clickbait Sports, a weekly show about sports hosted by himself, Five Points Vids, UrinatingTree, Tom Grossi, and That's Good Sports.
+Episodes are simulcast on Magruder's Twitch, as well as the others' YouTube channels.